impact of recession on your business

 KEY DRIVERS:

-• Small and medium-sized businesses are using warehouse robotics more and more (smes).
+• Small and medium-sized businesses are using warehouse robotics more and more (SMEs).

 • Venture capitalist financing has increased.